galantelab/sandy/features.markdown

 $ sandy expression add --verbose --expression-matrix=new_tissue my_custom_expression_matrix.tsv
 {% endhighlight %}

-### genomic-variiation
+### genomic-variation

-A **genomic-variation** may be represented  by a genomic position (seqid, position), a reference sequence at that postion, an alternate sequence and a genotype (homozygous or heterozygous).
+A **genomic-variation** may be represented  by a genomic position (seqid, position), a reference sequence at that position, an alternate sequence and a genotype (homozygous or heterozygous).
 The input file may be a vcf or a custom genomic-variation file.
 For `vcf` files, the user can point out the sample-name present in vcf header and then its column will be used to extract the genotype. if the user does not pass the option `--sample-name`, then it will be used the first sample.